gabrielcuvillier/ue5-parametric-cornell-box/README.md

 - [Screenshots](#screenshots)

 ## Usage
 The functionality is exposed in the Editor as a Blueprint Actor: to instantiate a new Cornell Box, simply drag and drop the __BP_ParametricCornellBox__ blueprint in the scene.
-The newly instanced Box is then configurable through dedicated attributes in the Details panel of the actor: dimensions, lighting setup, walls material and colors, and box contents.
+The newly instanced Box is then configurable through dedicated attributes in the _Details_ panel of the actor: dimensions, lighting setup, walls material and colors, and box contents.

 ![Img](Packaging/Images/BP_Icon.png)

-Boxes are fully reconstructed each time one of their attributes is updated, allowing for interactive modification within the Editor.
+Boxes are fully reconstructed each time one of their attributes is updated, allowing for interactive modification from within the Editor.
 This is done automatically by the blueprint construction script.

-Take a look at the [Attributes section](attributes) for a comprehensive list of features and available attributes.
+Take a look at the [Attributes section](#attributes) for a comprehensive list of features and available attributes.

-An example map is provided in the plugin, in the Maps folder: _Demo.umap_.
+An example map is provided in the Maps folder: _Demo.umap_.
 This map showcases various features through different Cornell Boxes instanced in the scene.

 ![Img](Packaging/Images/Demo.png)